AnthonyEdmonds/govuk-laravel/docs/roadmap.md

 * CSS does not wrap unrealistic long words
 * A space after link components
 * Fix notification banner colour
+* Inline rules do not extend the Validator as expected, need to research

 ## Setup